Top Industrial IoT Platforms: What are the top players upto?

 Collaborations and Strategic Initiatives

-- In January 2013, Jasper Wireless, leading machine-to-machine (M2M) connected device platform and shopper hardware, declared the launch of M2M Catalyst, a program to empower and accomplice administrators to quickly set up and profit by new services for connected devices.
+- In January 2013, Jasper Wireless, leading machine-to-machine (M2M) connected device platform and shopper hardware, declared the launch of M2M Catalyst, a program to empower and accomplish administrators to quickly set up and profit by new services for connected devices.

 - In February 2013, Jasper Wireless declared that more than 2,500 ventures are currently utilizing its cloud-based Control Center platform to interface a huge number of devices crosswise over six landmasses on its mobile operator partner networks.
 Over 1,800 of these endeavors are live and billable, with the rest of different phases in development and deployment.